Seraphim Glushakov: Biography

 On 22 March 2011, by decision of the Holy Synod, he was elected Bishop of the Resurrection, vicar of the Moscow diocese.
 On 21 May, the day of the Council of New Martyrs, Patriarch Kirill led the rite of naming Archimandrite Seraphim (Glushakov) as Bishop of the Resurrection in the Church of the New Martyrs and Confessors of Russia.
 On 22 May, at the Transfiguration Cathedral of the Nikolo-Ugreshsky Monastery, he was consecrated Bishop of the Resurrection, Vicar of the Moscow Diocese.
 The consecration was performed by the Patriarch of Moscow and All Russia Kirill, Metropolitan of Krutitsky and Kolomna Yuvenally (Poyarkov), Archbishop Proklus (Khazov) of Simbirsk and Melekess, Archbishop Sergius of Samara and Syzran (Poletkin), Archbishop of Istra Arseny of Istra (Kipyarov), Archbishop Eugene of Vereya (Reshetnikov), Archbishop of Sergiev Posad Feognost (Guzikov), Bishop of Penza and Kuznetsk Veniamin (Zaritsky), Bishop of Solnechnogorsk Sergiy (Chashin), Bishop of Elistinsky and Kalmytsky Zinovy.

 On 30 May 2011, by decision of the Holy Synod he was appointed Bishop of Anadyr and Chukotka.
 On 27 July 2011, by the decision of the Holy Synod, he was relieved of his duties as the governor of the Resurrection Monastery in Samara.

 From 12 to 23 December 2011, he attended a two-week advanced training course for newly elected bishops of the Russian Orthodox Church in the general church postgraduate and doctoral studies named after Saints Equal to the Apostles Cyril and Methodius.

 On 24 December 2015, the Holy Synod, having discussed the state of affairs in the Anadyr and Chukotka dioceses, ordained Bishop Seraphim to retirement and sent him at the disposal of Metropolitan Sergius of Samara and Syzran, having designated Samara as his place of residence.

-He died on 9 June 2020, in a hospital in Samara, from COVID-19, at the age of 51.
+He died on 9 June 2020, in a hospital in Samara, from the consequences of a stroke, at the age of 51.
 On 11 June 2020, a funeral service for Bishop Seraphim took place at the Resurrection Monastery in Samara, headed by Metropolitan Sergius of Samara and Novokuibyshevsk (Poletkin), who was co-served by Bishop Sophrony of Kinelsk and Bezenchuksk, Bishop of Otradnensk and Pokhvistriki Metropolitan Narikhvistnevskiy Narikhvistriki.